 -

 Remove from heat at this point, and stir in the salt and vanilla.
-Taste, and add a bit more maple if you'd like a sweeter pudding.
+Taste, and add a bit more maple syrup if you'd like a sweeter pudding.
 You can pour the mixture into individual containers/bowls to chill and set, or simply in one larger bowl only and divide later on.

 -